Auction Conveyancing Specialists

 Winning Bid - Legally binding once the hammer falls

 Unlike with standard conveyancing, where you can take as much time as you like before you confirm you are happy to exchange contracts, an auction property is legally binding at the point the hammer comes down.
-You'll have to pay your auction fees, 10% deposit and complete the purchase in 28 days (the normal agreed time frame).
+You'll have to pay your auction fees and 10% deposit and complete the purchase in 28 days (the normal agreed time frame).

 You never truly know why a property is being sold at auction.
 Was it that the seller needed a fast sale?
 Does the property have a structural defect that can't be fixed?
 Is the lease short and the freeholder won't extend?
 Is the council looking to enforce the removal of an extension with no planning permission? (read more about What hazards to look for when buying a home)